Immigration Law Services | Jubilee Immigration Advocates

 We welcome simple and complex cases.
 Family based immigration, Relief for victims of abuse and violence (U Visa, VAWA, Asylum, SIJS), Deportation defense, DACA, Citizenship, and more.

 Immigration.
 Deportation.
 Citizenship.

-Our attorneys provide high-quality legal representation for immigrants in the San Francisco Bay Area.
+Our attorneys provide high-quality legal representation for immigrants.
 Our services are based on a flat fee.
 We do not charge by the hour.
 The fee varies depending on your income, the type of case, and the level of complexity.
 We charge a small fee for the initial consultation.
 We also offer some pro bono service.
 Please contact us if you have any questions.
-We seek to make excellent immigration legal services affordable to all.
+We seek to make excellent immigration legal services affordable.

 Relief for Victims of Abuse and Violence

 Immigrants who have been victims of certain violent crimes in the U.S., such as domestic violence or assault, may be eligible for a U visa.
 The crime must have been reported to law enforcement, often the police.
 The victim must have cooperated with the criminal investigation and suffered substantial mental or physical harm.
 A U-visa provides a work permit and is a potential pathway to citizenship.